 Stern originally claimed his formula would only be used “to produce weird effects in horror movies.”
 Upon closer inspection, though, the photo itself has some classic horror film characteristics: Stern sports a Dracula-like hairline and lapels, while the equipment he uses is reminiscent of Frankenstein’s lab.
 His own shadow appears dark and ominous.

-These are intriguing details, only noticed after looking beyond Stern’s cheery smile–and the fact that his hands are on fire, of course.
+These are intriguing details are only noticed after looking beyond Stern’s cheery smile–and beyond the fact that his hands are on fire.